You are here:

 - health services including public and private hospitals

 - disability services providers.

 The above list of example organisations is not exhaustive.
-The new duty applies to any organisation that exercises care, supervision or authority over children.
+The duty applies to any organisation that exercises care, supervision or authority over children.

 Organisations that are not capable of being sued can nominate a legal entity to act as a proper defendant for child abuse claims.

 The term ‘authority’ includes ‘ostensible authority’ because it is important to cover situations where organisational personnel have leveraged the trust created by their position of authority in order to commit abuse.
 Organisations should consider the ways that persons in positions of organisational authority can misuse that authority to, for example, groom a child for later abuse.

 The Government is currently developing further law reforms to implement separate recommendations from the Betrayal of Trust report on the legal status of unincorporated organisations.

 4. What types of abuse are organisations required to prevent under the duty?

 Under the duty, organisations exercising care, supervision or authority over children must take reasonable precautions to prevent sexual abuse and/or physical abuse of a child.